 Some owners, although telling me they had purchased the book, admitted they were not really into the “numbers” and wanted me to do the work.
 Some wanted a detailed valuation of their firm and were willing to pay the price.
 Other owners had found a business they were interested in buying but wanted my help in coming up with a “fair market” offering price.

 Avoiding Valuation Pitfalls

 Since that time, I have conducted more than 450 valuations and I continue to provide valuation services today.
 However, I am NOT trying to sell valuation services.
-What I do want to share with you are some general comments about valuations and why some owners seem to be able to receive “top dollar” for their businesses, while other owners end up, even after 10-15 years of operation, end up owning business that has little if any value.
+What I would like to share with you are some general comments about valuations and why some owners are able to receive “top dollar” for their businesses, while other owners end up, even after 10-15 years of operation, with businesses with little if any value.
 The result, they work it to the very end and then close the doors.

 For those of you who used to read my columns in Quick Printing magazine, or have read some of my recent articles posted on the National Printing Research Council website (www.printingresearch.org) you know that I tend to rant and rave sometimes just to make a point.

 That’s what I am going to do with the column – Offering up some “rants” and “raves” about company valuations and what causes some to be valued extremely high, while others end up being shockingly low.

 First, let me observe that in today’s world, it does strike me that many of the owners that I encounter are far more realistic than they were in the past as to what they think their business might be worth.
 Buyers also strike me as being better informed and more realistic as to what they are looking for and what they are willing to pay.
 You’re probably not going get away with the old, “Hey, this business is a goldmine and someone with some real marketing skills and who is a good sales person can easily take this business to the next level.”